technik-specjalista/technik-specjalista.github.io/README.md

-# new-git-repo-template
+# technik-specjalista.github.io

 ## Description

-The project contains basic files to the new git repository.
+The project contains the portfolio web page of Technik Specjalista.

 ## Motivation

-The projects has been created to easier setup new git repository.
+This page has been created to introduce myself and share knowledge with the community.

-## Installation

-1. Clone repository from server.

 ## Contributor

-Mateusz Piotrowski.
+Technik Specjalista

 ### License